Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/airship-cohort.md

 ## Considerations

-- To schedule daily and hourly syncs, you need Amplitude Recommend.
+- To schedule daily and hourly syncs, you need Amplitude Audiences.

 ## Setup